Abhishek-NowPurchase/nowDesign/now-design/packages/tokens/README.md

 ## 🤝 Contributing
 - Update or add token JSON files in the appropriate directory.
-- Run `npm run build` to regenerate outputs.
+- Run `node build-tokens.js` to regenerate outputs.
 - Submit a PR with your changes.

 ---